core-wg/yang-cbor/draft-veillette-core-cool-librry-latest.md

           enum implement {
             value 0;
             description
-              "Indicates that the server implements one or more protocol-accessible objects defined in the YANG module identified in this entry.
+              "Indicates that the server endpoint implements one or more protocol-accessible objects defined in the YANG module identified in this entry.
 This includes deviation statements defined in the module.

               For YANG version 1.1 modules, there is at most one module entry with conformance type 'implement' for a particular module id, since YANG 1.1 requires that at most one revision of a module is implemented.

               For YANG version 1 modules, there SHOULD NOT be more than one module entry for a particular module id.";
           }
           enum import {
             value 1;
             description
-              "Indicates that the server imports reusable definitions from the specified revision of the module, but does not implement any protocol accessible objects from this revision.
+              "Indicates that the server endpoint imports reusable definitions from the specified revision of the module, but does not implement any protocol accessible objects from this revision.

               Multiple module entries for the same module id MAY exist.
 This can occur if multiple modules import the same module, but specify different revision-dates in the import statements.";
           }
         }
         mandatory true;
         description
-          "Indicates the type of conformance the server is claiming for the YANG module identified by this entry.";
+          "Indicates the type of conformance the server endpoint is claiming for the YANG module identified by this entry.";
       }

       container submodules {